andrebask/thesis/13 - chapter8.md

 This dissertation has presented an implementation of the `call/cc` control operator in the Kawa Scheme compiler targeting the JVM.
 Although the problem was delineated in some works in literature, there was not a compiler providing first-class continuations on the JVM in terms of `call/cc`.

 I developed a variant of generalised stack inspection in the Kawa compiler, addressing the problem of defining an A-normalisation algorithm for the Kawa super-set of Scheme, and realising a fragmentation and instrumentation pass using the existing Kawa framework.
-The whole transormation has been designed to be optional and separated from the existing passes, so that it does not add unnecessary overhead to programs without continuations.
+The whole transformation has been designed to be optional and separated from the existing passes, so that it does not add unnecessary overhead to programs without continuations.

+I explored variations of the technique to implement other control operators, such as `shift`/`reset` and prompts, as well as continuation barriers.
+Moreover, the two passes are flexible enough that could be used on a portion of the syntax tree, instead of the entire program.

 I showed the opportunities opened by the availability of `call/cc` developing a syntax for asynchronous programming, and exploiting the A-normalisation of the syntax tree to create a simple debugger.

+Eventually, the evaluation of performance and memory usage revealed that this technique can be a satisfying alternative to heap-based implementations of `call/cc`.
+Benchmarks also showed that the bottleneck of the technique is not exception handling, but closure allocation, leaving improvements margin.

 ## Future work